Skip to main content

 Troubleshooting

-Your CSV exceeds the 50 KB limit.
+Your CSV exceeds the 50 MB limit.
 Split it into smaller files.

 Open the import log — it lists the exact reason per row.
 The most common causes are phone numbers without a country code, and missing status_id or source_id.